DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step1.md

 `kubectl get pods`{{execute T1}}

-Check that all pods ready/running, as illustrated in the following output.
+Check that all pods are ready/running, as illustrated in the following output.

 ```shell
 NAME                                                              READY   STATUS    RESTARTS   AGE